Number (sports): Retired numbers

-Retiring the uniform number of an athlete is an honor a team bestows on a player, usually after the player has left the team, retires from the game, or has died.
+Retiring the uniform number of an athlete is an honor a team bestows on a player, usually after the player has left the team, retires from the game, or dies suddenly or tragically.
 Once a number is retired, no future player from the team may use that number, unless the player so-honored permits it.
 Such an honor may also be bestowed on players who had their careers ended due to serious injury.
-In some cases, a number can be retired to honor someone other than a player, such as a manager, owner, or a fan.
+In some cases, a number can be retired to honor someone other than a player, such as a manager, owner, or even the team's fans.
 For example, the Boston Celtics retired the squad number 1 in honor of the team's original owner Walter A. Brown.
 This is usually done by individual teams.

-In association football, the practise of retiring numbers started in the 1990s, when clubs assigned permanent numbers for their players, first in European Premier League or Serie A and then in South American leagues such as Argentine Primera División.
+In association football, the practice of retiring numbers started in the 1990s, when clubs assigned permanent numbers for their players, first in European Premier League or Serie A, and then, South American leagues such as Argentine Primera División.
 Nevertheless, associations such as CONMEBOL have squads numbering rules that do not allow the retiring of numbers.
-Moreover, some South American teams (such as Universitario de Deportes or Flamengo, and even Mexican teams invited for the occasions) have occasionally had to re-issue their retired numbers for special cases due to CONMEBOL rules for club and national team competitions (Copa Libertadores, Copa América).
+Moreover, some South American teams (such as or Flamengo, and even Mexican teams invited for the occasions) have occasionally had to re-issue their retired numbers for special cases, due to CONMEBOL rules for club and national team competitions (Copa Libertadores, and Copa América).

-In cricket also, there is a practice of retiring certain numbers to honour great players associated with the sport or league.
-For example, in the Indian Premier League (IPL) of India, recently the club Royal Challengers Bangalore retired the jerseys of two great players, AB de Villiers and Chris Gayle.
+In cricket, also, there is a practice of retiring certain numbers to honour great players associated with the sport or league.
+For example, in the Indian Premier League (IPL) of India, in 2023 the club Royal Challengers Bangalore retired the jerseys of two great players, AB de Villiers and Chris Gayle.
 They had jersey numbers of 17 and 333.